strapi/documentation/docusaurus/docs/user-docs/content-manager/configuring-view-of-content-type.md

 Note also that relational fields have a couple limitations when it comes to sorting options:

-- Sorting cannot be enabled for relational fields which display several fields.
+- Sorting cannot be enabled for relational fields.
 - Relational fields cannot be set as default sort.
 :::